fllamas360/API-work/README.md

 To allow for quicker work during the Monte Carlo simulation, start out by running 100 simulations for one year of returns, and when you have the code worked out, run the full 500 simulations for 30 years.

-Remember to add the .env files to the .gitignore configuration to avoid exposing your API keys in your GitHub repository.

-A .gitignore file contains file names and extensions of files that you don't want pushed to your repository.
-For more information on how a gitignore works, you can read the documentation here.